nasearle/fullstack-nanodegree-vm/vagrant/tournament/README.md

 functions in tournament.py to set up a Swiss tournament!
 Use registerPlayer(name) to enter players into the draw, and then swissPairings() to match players.
-Enter the results after each game using reportMatch(winner, loser) to update the standings.
+Enter the results after each game using reportMatch(winner, loser), where winner and loser are the players' id's, to update the standings.
 The players' standings can be seen using the playerStandings() function.
 After the first round of matches is complete, you can use swissPairings() again to set up the second round, and so on.

 There is also a countPlayers() function which returns the number of players.
 Finally, there are deletePlayers() and deleteMatches()